-Wi-Fi ISP Description Bluetown Bluetown is a managed Wi-Fi hotspot service provider offering connectivity through solar powered access points on existing telecom infrastructure It has partnered with BSNL to expand Internet connectivity in Bihar, Jharkh Assam, and Andaman & Nicobar, and gets access to BSNL's tower and backhaul infrastructure for Wi-Fi deployment BSNL has contracted deployment of ca. 25,000 Wi-Fi hotspots covering ca 50,000 villages in India.
-Started in 2016, Bluetown currently has a small for of 75 Wi-Fi hotspots.
-The company plans to cover 2,500 hotspots in 2017 a 25,000 hotspots by 2020 and, otprint Bluetown has two business models: anchor clients and retail customers Anchor clients: Partnerships with anchor users such as state governm who fund the deployment of Wi-Fi in exchange for free access Wi-Fi t public are growing Retail customers: Village Level Entrepreneurs (VLEs) are entrusted w hotspot maintenance and sale of prepaid data packs priced at ~USD2 1 GB of data with 28 days' validity.
-Smaller data sachets are also ava Revenue sharing with BSNL enables commercial viability of the business maintenance o the vith 1.5 for illable Air Jaldi is a Class A ISP offering Wi-Fi based Internet connectivity in remorrural areas of India such as Kangra Valley, Mandi and Jharkhand.
-It operat networks in 7 Indian states, a combined coverage area of ~24,000 sq. km. serves ~70,000 active subscribers It leases bandwidth from Telcos and creates its own backhaul network, connecting the nearest PoP to its NOC, by deploying solar powered wireles relays mounted on poles.
-The network is value engineered to keep costs location. es 11 and Air Jaldi Air Jaldi's business model centres around finding an anchor customer who guarantee a certain minimum threshold usage to make deployment of relay economically viable.
-Anchor clients include institutional customer such as microfinance institutions, business process outsourcing units (BPOs) and educational institutions This institutional network enables coverage extension to households, mark and footfall traffic, by installation of hotspots at local retail outlets such as g stores.
-Local ecosystem partners such as grocery store or tea stall owners downstream distribution agents and maintenance teams for its networks.
-T data packs are priced at ~USD1.8 for monthly access to 1.5GB of data ets rocery act as Ozone Networks is a neutral Wi-Fi service provider with ca. 6500 private an public hotspots deployed across 23 cities, and has an estimated footfall of million per month on its network Its deployment strategy is heavily reliant upon partnerships with venues su coffee shops, restaurants, airports, education establishments, hotels, hosp and commercial establishments 50 ch as Ozone Networks Unlike other players like Bluetown and Air Jaldi, Ozone focusses more on building partnerships with venues, and has a greater reach in urban areas One of Ozone's selling points is its location based services, where users' lo data is relayed to venue owners through analytics platforms.
-Venue owners use this data to promote offers or engage with their end-customers based of their location Further, Ozone monetises through a freemium model, where Wi-Fi is offere for a limited duration, post which users are charged a certain fee for using Vozone's customised algorithms help it in advertising coupons from its partna and capture revenues based on the coupons redeemed by the end-customer s then on ed free Wi-Fi hers,
+Wi-Fi ISP Description Bluetown Bluetown is a managed Wi-Fi hotspot service provider offering connectivity through solar powered access points on existing telecom infrastructure It has partnered with BSNL to expand Internet connectivity in Bihar, Jharkhand, Assam, and Andaman &amp; Nicobar, and gets access to BSNL's tower and backhaul infrastructure for Wi-Fi deployment BSNL has contracted deployment of ca. 25,000 Wi-Fi hotspots covering ca. 50,000 villages in India.
+Started in 2016, Bluetown currently has a small footprint of 75 Wi-Fi hotspots.
+The company plans to cover 2,500 hotspots in 2017 and 25,000 hotspots by 2020 Bluetown has two business models: anchor clients and retail customers Anchor clients: Partnerships with anchor users such as state governments who fund the deployment of Wi-Fi in exchange for free access Wi-Fi to the public are growing Retail customers: Village Level Entrepreneurs (VLEs) are entrusted with hotspot maintenance and sale of prepaid data packs priced at ~USD1.5 for 1 GB of data with 28 days' validity.
+Smaller data sachets are also available Revenue sharing with BSNL enables commercial viability of the business model Air Jaldi is a Class A ISP offering Wi-Fi based Internet connectivity in remote rural areas of India such as Kangra Valley, Mandi and Jharkhand.
+It operates 11 networks in 7 Indian states, a combined coverage area of ~24,000 sq. km. and serves ~70,000 active subscribers It leases bandwidth from Telcos and creates its own backhaul network, connecting the nearest PoP to its NOC, by deploying solar powered wireless relays mounted on poles.
+The network is value engineered to keep costs low Air Jaldi Air Jaldi's business model centres around finding an anchor customer who can guarantee a certain minimum threshold usage to make deployment of relays economically viable.
+Anchor clients include institutional customer such as microfinance institutions, business process outsourcing units (BPOs) and educational institutions This institutional network enables coverage extension to households, markets and footfall traffic, by installation of hotspots at local retail outlets such as grocery stores.
+Local ecosystem partners such as grocery store or tea stall owners act as downstream distribution agents and maintenance teams for its networks.
+Typical data packs are priced at ~USD1.8 for monthly access to 1.5GB of data Ozone Networks is a neutral Wi-Fi service provider with ca. 6500 private and public hotspots deployed across 23 cities, and has an estimated footfall of 50 million per month on its network Its deployment strategy is heavily reliant upon partnerships with venues such as coffee shops, restaurants, airports, education establishments, hotels, hospitals and commercial establishments Ozone Networks Unlike other players like Bluetown and Air Jaldi, Ozone focusses more on building partnerships with venues, and has a greater reach in urban areas One of Ozone's selling points is its location based services, where users' location data is relayed to venue owners through analytics platforms.
+Venue owners then use this data to promote offers or engage with their end-customers based on their location Further, Ozone monetises through a freemium model, where Wi-Fi is offered free for a limited duration, post which users are charged a certain fee for using Wi-Fi Ozone's customised algorithms help it in advertising coupons from its partners, and capture revenues based on the coupons redeemed by the end-customer